-Noa represents Israeli and foreign corporations in a wide variety of complex disputes.
+Noa represents both Israeli and foreign corporations and individuals in a wide range of commercial and administrative matters.

 Interdisciplinary Center Herzliya, LL.B, B.A, 2003

 Member of Israel Bar Association since 2004

 David Appel's Lawsuit against Michael Cherney and Zeev Rom Dismissed

 The Tel Aviv District Court dismissed a NIS 239 million claim filed by David Appel against Michael Cherney and our client Zeev Rom on statute-of-limitation grounds and fined him attorneys' fees.
 Zeev Rom was represented by Advs.
 Zohar Lande, Noa Havdala, and Moran Bickel from our Litigation Department.